Ivan Mauger: Australasia

 In his home country of New Zealand, Mauger is considered a national sporting hero.
 He has won the New Zealand Championship on two occasions (1974 and 1981), and scored his first podium in the championship with second in 1959 behind then dual World Champion Barry Briggs.

 Adelaide based Speedway promoter Kym Bonython signed Mauger to ride the 1960/61 Australian season based at the Rowley Park Speedway.
 Mauger had considerable success riding in Australia throughout his career.
 In 1962 he was the Australian Long Track Champion, as well as the Victorian and Queensland State Champion.
 He also finished runner up in the 1962 Australian Solo Championship in Rockhampton, Queensland.
 He would repeat his Victorian Championship win in 1963, and would finish third in the Australian Championship in the same year.
 Ten years later in 1973, Mauger would win the Western Australian State Championship, held at the Claremont Speedway in Perth.

 Mauger credits advice he received from Australia's former World Champion Jack Young (whose home track was Rowley Park when Mauger was based for the season) for steering him on the path to becoming a World Champion himself.
 Young told Mauger that it isn't the fastest rider who wins the World Championship, it's the rider who at the end of the meeting had scored the most points and that to get there he had to conserve his bike to make sure he finished.
 Being the fastest rider didn't mean much if he led a race until half a lap from home but had pushed the bike beyond its limits and didn't finish.
 Ironically the same fate awaited Mauger in the 1961 Australian Long track Championship when his clutch gave out after leading 4½ laps, but he would make amends and win the title in 1962 at Port Pirie.

-Ivan Mauger was the Australasian Grand Prix winner in 1971, 1972 and 1973 at the Liverpool Speedway in Sydney.
+Mauger was the Australasian Grand Prix winner in 1971, 1972 and 1973 at the Liverpool Speedway in Sydney.
 He later would win the Australasian Championship in 1977 at the Sydney Showground Speedway, and in 1981 again at Liverpool.
 Mauger rode his last meeting in Australia back where he first rode in the country in Adelaide.
 Mauger rode in the South Australia 150 Jubilee at the Wayville Showground in 1986.
 There he was presented with the winners trophy by his idol Jack Young.